Facebook 360 in 2019: What You Need To Know

 Facebook 360: A Medium where Marketers can truly rise above the noise

-They all featured pattern-breaking visual tactics, fancy offices, a nice car here and there, and completely staged settings with fake customers.
+They all featured videos with pattern-breaking visual tactics, fancy offices, a nice car here and there, and completely staged settings with fake customers.

 worried about your content’s performance